vivid-inc/ash-ra-template/lein-art/README.md

 1. As a path to a JSON file.
 1. As an EDN literal.

+**Limitations:** When running as a render batch defined by CLI arguments and not rendering batches in a project file, there is no project in the running context and therefore bindings cannot refer to values that depend on paths within the source code of the immediate project.

 ## Cookbook

 ### Custom bindings, delimiters, dependencies, and project code
-NOTE: THIS deps.edn EXAMPLE IS INCOMPLETE
+NOTE: THIS EXAMPLE IS INCOMPLETE.
-The authors so far don't know how to specify a Var that is defined within `src/`.
+At the time of this writing, the authors don't know how to specify a Clojure var from within `project.clj` that is defined within `src/`.
 For the sake of completeness, its value is copy & pasted into the example below in place of the var.
 ```clojure
 ; Render all .art template files in the content/ directory to out/cdn/